-Assault and Battery Lawyer Los Angeles
+Assault and Battery Attorney in Los Angeles

 In a perfect society, everyone co-exists with one another peacefully.
 In reality, however, your safety and security might not be guaranteed.
 It’s no longer a strange thing to hear of assault and battery case that either resulted in serious bodily injuries or caused death.